 grief is a wound… and when properly tended it is also a guide.

-Grief is guide that can reintroduce us to soul—our authentic self, the truth at the core of our being— and reconnect us to the larger life systems of which we are a part.
-A descent into soul is a rediscovering of soul in the world; one naturally leads into the other.
-This makes grief and the work of grief a sacred practice; as Oscar Wilde writes, “where there is sorrow, there is holy ground.”
-Grief is not meant to be ignored and suppressed, rather it is meant to be tended.
-Much like one tends to a seedling in the garden or a fire on a cold night.
-And through the practice of tending our grief we fall into a process of remembering who we truly are; a web of relationships, circles within circles.
+Grief is a guide that can reintroduce us to soul—our authentic self, the truth at the core of our being—and reconnect us to the larger living systems of which we are a part.
+A descent into soul is a rediscovering of soul in the world; one naturally leads into the other, making the work of grief a sacred practice.
+Grief is not meant to be ignored or suppressed; rather it is meant to be tended, like one tends to a seedling in the garden or a fire on a cold night.
+Through the practice of tending our grief, we fall into a process of remembering who we truly are; a web of relationships, circles within circles.

-Gate 2 – The Places That Have Not Known Love: this gate refers to the aspects of self we deny in order to fit into family, peer groups, and the larger cultural systems.
+Gate 2 – The Places That Have Not Known Love: this gate refers to the aspects of self we deny in order to fit into family, peer groups, and the broader cultural systems.

 Gate 3 – The Sorrow of the World: tending our Earth grief.
 As Francis Weller puts it, “We are born expecting a rich and sensuous relationship with the earth and communal rituals of celebration, grief, and healing that kept us in connection with the sacred.”